UCAS code: A100

 Each year of the course carries a distinct overarching theme, with patient safety and professionalism key priorities across the whole course.

-You will gain an understanding of key concepts within the science of medicine, explore the structure and function of the human body, examine the social and psychological context of health and illness, and discover how health care is delivered as part of a multi-disciplinary team.
+You will gain an understanding of key concepts within the science of medicine; explore the structure and function of the human body, examine the social and psychological context of health and illness, and discover how health care is delivered as part of a multi-disciplinary team.

 This knowledge will be aligned with key legal and ethical principles, the development of diagnostic, decision-making, communication and reflection skills, as well as personal and professional attitudes that align to the profession.
+When you qualify with an MBChB Medicine with us, you will have been prepared for practice as a foundation year doctor.

 There will be a greater focus on the patient in Year 2.
 You will gain an increased understanding of illness and wellbeing and more clinical exposure (including general practices and hospitals) with an emphasis on the different settings in which patients receive their care.
-You will also undertake a community-related project;
+You will also undertake a community-related project.

 There will be a greater clinical emphasis in Year 4 within a range of specialities.
 You will also reflect on the relationship between primary and secondary care and consider where it is most appropriate to treat patients in a range of different circumstances;

-Preparedness for practice.
+Preparedness for Practice.

 Year 5 of the MBChB is an apprentice year which will fully prepare you for practice.
 It will include student assistantships, a specialist placement and a focus on acute medicine.
 You will be given increasing clinical responsibility for patient care and support as you progress towards the end of the programme and your intended future career path.